markrussinovich/wordlebotstats/README.md

 - **Storage**: To save your game history and preferences locally
 - **Host permissions for `*.nytimes.com`**: To read your Wordle game data from the NYTimes website when you visit the Wordle Bot page
 - **Scripting**: To inject content scripts that extract game data from the NYTimes pages

-### Updates to This Policy

-Any changes to this privacy policy will be reflected in this document and noted in the extension's changelog.

-### Contact

-Questions or concerns about privacy?
-Open an issue on GitHub: <https://github.com/markrussinovich/wordlebotstats/issues>

----

-## 📘 Additional Resources

-- `docs/` – supplementary guides (manual testing, performance notes, etc.)
-- `src/CONTRIBUTING.md` – coding standards and contribution workflow
-- `REPOSITORY-STRUCTURE.md` – deep dive into directory responsibilities

 ---

 Enjoy tracking your Wordle journey!
 Contributions, bug reports, and feature suggestions are always welcome.